Arkenon/slick-slider-block/readme.txt

 == Description ==

+This is a very simple and useful slider block.

 Gutenberg Block for Slick Slider Plugin uses Slick Slider to create sliders from core blocks.
 You can convert your blocks to a slider with Gutenberg Block for Slick Slider Plugin.
-Just add a new Slick Slider Block and start create your own designs.
+Just add a new Slick Slider Block and start creating your own designs.
-This is a very simple and useful slider block.

 == Installation ==